 Updates related to City Facilities and Operations

-UPDATE as of August 10, 2021: While subject to change, the City of Charlottesville does not anticipate returning City Hall to normal operating status before Monday, October 18, 2021.
+While subject to change, the City of Charlottesville does not anticipate returning City Hall to normal operating status before Monday, January 3, 2022.

 The City remains committed to serving our residents and customers during the COVID-19 pandemic.
 On May 28, 2021, Charlottesville City Manager Chip Boyles approved an Executive Order and Public Safety Order establishing updated workplace rules for the wearing of masks by City employees to mitigate the impacts of COVID-19 in City workplaces and on City property.